project-theory-probe/digital-garden/Kitty/Lebendigkeit.md

 Sharing from myself:

 - Nature:
-	- I easily get in-tuned with life forces due to my biological sensitivity (: “psychic ability”, Alexander: "livingness").
+	- I easily get in-tuned with life forces due to my biological sensitivity (: “psychic ability”, [[Christopher Alexander|Alexander]]: "livingness").
 - Environment does not condone my Nature:
 	- My environment is not conducive to my wellbeing.
 	- Zombie as default mode of living.